aiven/aiven-docs/docs/products/mysql/howto/migrate-db-to-aiven-via-console.md

 :::

 :::note[Migration attempt failed?]
-If you happen to get such a notification, investigate potential causes of the failure and try to fix the issues.
+If the migration fails, investigate potential causes of the failure and try to fix the issues.
 When you're ready, trigger the migration again by selecting **Start over**.
 :::

-When the wizard communicates the completion of the migration, select one of the following:
+When the migration is complete, select one of the following:

 -   **Close connection** to disconnect the databases and stop the replication process if still active.